 11. Establish a Routine

 Producing a good quality piece of work in a reasonable amount of time is not something that just happens.
-You need to create a plan and establish a routine.
+You need a plan to establish a routine.

 Analyze your current schedule and figure out how much time you can dedicate to your writing sessions each week, and each day.
 If you are serious about finishing your book and need to change your current schedule to accommodate it, then do that to the best of your ability.